quincyjo/beet/README.md

   "-v" or "--visible": Show Source Video

-  "-l" or "--log" [filepath/file] : Specifies Where the Log Outputs
+  "-l" or "--log" [filepath/file] : Specifies Where the Log Outputs.
+Appends the log file or creates a new one if a file with that name is not found!

+  "-al" or "--altlog" [filename] : Alternate logging option.
+Creates a log listing the file name, total number of bees counted (arrivals + departures), and the file size.
+Useful for file size analytics!
+Appends the log file or creates a new one if a file with that name is not found!

   "-r" or "--remote" : Access Files Through FTP (WIP: NOT FUNCTIONING)